 - Awards that Qatar e-Nature has won so far: - 1.
 Best Mobile Government Service Award" for the Qatar e-Nature app on 11 February 2015 from HH Sheikh Mohammed bin Rashid Al-Maktoum, UAE Vice President, Prime Minister and Ruler of Dubai - 2.
 Best Smart Mobile Application Award" for the Qatar e-Nature app on 18 March 2015 from HE Sheikh Mohammed Abdullah Al Mubarak Al Sabah, Kuwaiti Minister of State for Cabinet Affairs and Chairman of the Central Agency for Information Technology - 3.
-Environmental Contribution Award for the Qatar e-Nature app on 2nd June 2015 from the Qatari Minister of Environment HE Ahmad Bin Amer Al-Humaidi
+Environmental Contribution Award for the Qatar e-Nature

-4. CSR Award for Qatar e-Nature at the Fourth Al Sharq CSR Conference and Awards ceremony on 7 Dec 2016.
+- app on 2nd June 2015 from the Oatari Minister of Environment HE Ahmad Bin Amer Al-Humaidi - 4.
+CSR Award for Qatar e-Nature at the Fourth Al Sharq CSR Conference and Awards ceremony on 7 Dec 2016.

-ALIGNING WITH LOCAL & INTERNATIONAL GOALS FOR SUSTAINABLE DEVELOPMENT

-The Qatar e-Nature initiative helps align with a multitude of goals outlined in the Qatar National Vision 2030, especially those of human and environmental development.
-As part of Qatar's goal for human development, which is ultimately to create a strong human capital that can develop the country's economy and society, the population needs to be educated.
+ALIGNING WITH LOCAL & INTERNATIONAL GOALS FOR SUSTAINABLE DEVELOPMENT strong human capital that can develop the country's economy and society, the population needs to be educated.
 This critical education needs to incorporate a strong sense of belonging and solid grounding in Qatari traditions and heritage, which the app successfully does through its information on Qatar's nature.